 Chat With a Mormon Online

 I love a wide variety of things.
 I love to be outside and go fishing, hiking, and camping.
 I love to play sports.
 I have never played a sport I didn't like.
 Maybe that's because I'm kind of competetive.
 My favorite sports are rugby, soccer, football, tennis, and baseball.
 But I'll never say no to playing a new sport.
 My brother and I invented a sport when we were kids which is very popular among our friends.
 It's called dorkfishball.
 It is so much fun.
 I served as a full-time missionary for the Church in a place far from my home, South Africa and Swaziland.
 I can speak some Zulu.
 Sanibonani.
 I loved Africa and I hope to go back.
-I am engaged.
-My fiance is the most wonderful person I've ever met.
+I am married.
+My wife is the most wonderful person I've ever met.
 I love spending time with her.
 We like to watch movies, play games, and spend time with our friends.
 We have a lot of fun together.
 We are both in college for now.
 I am studying biology and chemistry.
 I love science and am fascinated by it.
 I love learning about how things work.
 I have a wonderful family.
 I have an older brother, a younger sister, and a little brother.
 I love them.
 My mom and my dad mean a lot to me.
 They take care of me in their own ways.
 My mamaw and papaw are so awesome.
 They do a lot for me.
+My in-laws are also wonderful to me and my wife and I love spending time with both sides of our family.
 My family is very spread out, but when we get together, I love it.
 Distance makes our hearts grow fonder.

 Although I can't speak for all Mormons, I definitely know that I chose to serve a mission because of the testimony that I have that God and Christ love and value every one of us.
 I knew that by serving a mission for the church I would be able to share with others how the Savior can change their lives and help them find the happiness they desire.
 I know I have had that happiness, and it brings me so much closer to those I love and fills my life with joy.
 I know it's through living the gospel of Jesus Christ that we obtain that happiness and peace.
 By serving a mission I was able to help others begin their journey of living the gospel and finding that happiness.
 My mission was served out of a desire to show my Heavenly Father my love for Him, by reaching out to others and striving to lift and help them.